Back to Song Library

 Can I play Troika on this page?

 Yes.
-This Troika page keeps the fingering chart, 4/4 phrase layout, and F note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This Troika page keeps the fingering chart, 4/4 phrase layout, and F note center easy to follow while letting you switch between the supported instrument setups on the page.

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option whenever you want a quick number-based cross-check.